 How to Fry a Turkey Inside Your House

 A lot of people probably don't know that you can fry a turkey indoors, but indeed you can.
-I discovered Waring's turkey fryer while I was working on a turkey story for Food & Wine and needed a way to try out a fried-turkey recipe in a test kitchen, with no outdoor space.
+I discovered indoor turkey fryers while working on a turkey story for Food & Wine and needed a way to try out a fried-turkey recipe in a test kitchen that had no outdoor space.

-Honestly, I think this thing is way safer than the outdoor method (though, since it still involves plenty of hot oil, there's still some risk).
+Honestly, I think these things are way safer than the outdoor method (though, since it still involves plenty of hot oil, there's still some risk).

-In essence, it's a large countertop fryer that can work for large batches of fried chicken (or as a steamer for an at-home clambake), but an ingenious built-in rotisserie makes it work for turkey.
-It's about double the cost of the outdoor setups, but it's also a lot more versatile, since you can use it to deep-fry or steam all sorts of stuff.
+In essence, it's a large countertop fryer that can work for large batches of fried chicken (or as a steamer for an at-home clambake).
+It's about double the cost of the outdoor setups, but it's also a lot more versatile, since you can use it to deep-fry, boil, or steam all sorts of stuff.

 When the oil is ready (which I double-check with an instant-read thermometer, even though the fryer has a thermostat and temperature dial), it's time to lower the turkey in.

 When the bird is done, lift it out of the fryer in the basket.

 I found this turkey to be just as good as a turkey produced with the outdoor deep-frying method, and it cooked in a similar amount of time.